Slashgear/webpack-workshop/docs/workshops/novice/basics.md

 This way works perfectly...
 But for a long time project, it would generate a lot of `<script/>` loading.
 Keeping the order would have been humanly difficult.

-## Webpack solution
+## webpack solution

-Webpack is a NodeJS package that generate a bundle based on module dependencies graph resolution.
+webpack is a NodeJS package that generate a bundle based on module dependencies graph resolution.
 It's very popular in the web community to generate web bundles for web applications.

 ### Step 1: Setup simple configuration